Soekarno–Hatta International Airport: Terminal 3

 Terminal 3 is the airport's newest and largest terminal.
-It is used as a base for Garuda Indonesia and Citilink and serves as a full-service terminal for both international and domestic flights.

 The original Terminal 3 was officially opened for international flights on 15 November 2011, when all Indonesia AirAsia flights started using Terminal 3 as its new base for international, as well as domestic flights.
 It was built to cater to low-cost carriers.
 The terminal was located on the north-eastern side of the airport.

 On 9 August 2016, a new passenger terminal named 'Terminal 3 Ultimate', was officially opened.
 The original Terminal 3 was revamped and integrated into the new Terminal 3 Ultimate, forming the current Terminal 3.
 It has a floor area of 422804 m2 and was built to handle 25 million passengers per annum.
 Unlike Terminal 1 and 2, Terminal 3's architectural style is vastly different, using an eco-friendly contemporary modern design.
 It is equipped with 10 international gates, 18 domestic gates, 112 check-in counters, 59 aerobridges and 10 bus gates.

 In 2018, the terminal's west pier (Pier 1) was extended.
 8 new aerobridges were added, with 7 catering to wide-body aircraft and 1 catering to narrow-body aircraft.

 Terminal 3 is equipped with BHS level 5 to detect bombs, an Airport Security System (ASS) which can control up to 600 CCTVs to detect faces who are available in the security register, an Intelligence Building Management System (IBMS) which can control uses of water and electricity (eco-green), rainwater system to produce clean water from rain, a recycled water system to produce toilet water from used toilet water, and illumination technology control to illuminate the terminal depending on the weather surrounding the terminal.
 Terminal 3 will be able to serve 60 airplanes from the current 40 airplanes.

+Airport hotel

+Soekarno–Hatta International Airport has a five-star hotel, Sheraton Jakarta Soekarno Hatta Airport.
+This hotel is located inside the airport complex and has 227 guest rooms.
+All terminals of the airport have dedicated hotel. d'primahotel is located at both Terminal 1 and Terminal 3, and Jakarta Airport Hotel is located at Terminal 2.
+There are other hotels located near the airport's main entrance, such as Amaris Hotel Bandara Soekarno Hatta, Fairfield by Marriott Jakarta Soekarno-Hatta Airport, Ibis Budget Jakarta Airport, Ibis Styles Jakarta Airport, Orchardz Hotel Bandara Jakarta, Swiss-Belhotel Airport Jakarta, TreePark Hotel Jakarta Airport, and Zest Airport Jakarta by Swiss-Belhotel International.

+Other facilities

+The airport contains the head office of Garuda Indonesia, Garuda Indonesia Management Building, located in the Garuda Indonesia City Center.
+Angkasa Pura II's head office is on the airport property.
+Sriwijaya Air has its head office at Sriwijaya Air Tower.